keithrozario/pycon_aws/talk.md

 S3 select has a limit on file sizes, and record sizes in S3 though .. so be careful.

 For more complex queries, especially across multiple files -- AWS Athena is awesome.
 But be careful, it's not available in all AWS Regions.

-# Lambda Lifecycle - 5 minutes

-Lambda has an odd lifecycle, that usually involves complicated jargon like execution context etc etc.

-Slide with butterfly, egg and execution

-# To reduce execution time - 2 minute

-Move all non-event based code outside the handler ...

-# To reduce Load time... -  2 minute

-Reduce size of the package...

-Using Layers...

 # Using Layers in your Lambda Functions - 5 minutes